sepehrbakhshi/BELS/README.md

 Google Drive Link: https://drive.google.com/drive/folders/16Nn9xmaMjbrR1btzN7__sSA5LXEgZyQc?usp=sharing

 # Running BELS

-To run the codes, put all the codes and also the dataset in the same folder.
-In the BELS_test.py, simply change the variable name as follows: dataset_name = "YOUR_DATASET_NAME".
-Then run the BELS_test.py.
+To execute the code, ensure that all the code files and the dataset are placed within the same folder.
+In the BELS_test.py file, make sure to include your dataset name using the "dataset_name" variable in the format: dataset_name = "YOUR_DATASET_NAME".
+After making this change, run the BELS_test.py file.

 # Requirements
 Python: 3.10.9 <br />
 Numpy: 1.23.5 <br />